Igor-lc/GDi_Tracker/README.md

 The source code and documentation of the GPS tracker "GDi_Tracker" :)

-See how GDI Tracker works: https://gdi-tracker.org
+See how GDi Tracker works: https://gdi-tracker.org

 Username: gps